MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-sample-data.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 To explore the possibilities of text classification in AI Builder, you can get started by building and training an text classification model using sample data.
+The sample data we provide uses customer feedback for a hospital.
+The goal would be to train a model that would be able to automatically predict categories for new incoming feedback.
+This could be used to help the hospital administrator free up time from categorizing patient feedback to act on it and offer a better experience to patients.

-## Get the sample data
+## Set up an environment with data

-Download [AIBuilder_Lab.zip](https://github.com/microsoft/PowerApps-Samples/blob/master/ai-builder/labs/AIBuilder_Lab.zip) file, which contains text classification sample images and labels.
+1. Download [AIBuilder_Lab.zip](https://github.com/microsoft/PowerApps-Samples/blob/master/ai-builder/labs/AIBuilder_Lab.zip) file, which contains text classification sample data.

 > [!NOTE]
 > The **AIBuilder_Lab.zip** file also contains sample files for working with other AI Builder model types, as well as some hands-on-labs that you can use to learn more about AI Builder.
 More information about the contents of the zip file  is available [here](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/labs), or in the **readme.txt** file contained in the zip file.

-## Instructions

-1. Import the AIBuildetTextSample_1_0_0 solution to your CDS environment learn more.
+2. Import the **AIBuildetTextSample_1_0_0** solution to your CDS environment [learn more](https://docs.microsoft.com/en-us/power-platform/admin/wp-solution-packages).
-1. Upload data from sampleData.zip to the healthcare_feedback entity following these instructions.
+3. Upload data from **sampleData.zip** to the healthcare_feedback entity following these [instructions](before-you-build-text-classification-model.md).

-1. Once you’re done importing data, you can start the Text Classification wizard to create a model:
+## Create your model

-1. Navigate to the AI Builder build page and pick a Text Classification model.
+1. Navigate to the AI Builder build screen, and select **Text classification**.
-1. Choose a name for the Text Classification model and create your model.
+2. Choose a name, and then create your model.
-1. Select Text: pick the healthcare_feedback entity and the “text” attribute.
+3. Select **Text:** pick the **healthcare_feedback** entity and the **text** attribute.
-1. Select Tags: choose the “tags” attribute.
+4. Select **Tags:** choose the **tags** attribute.
-1. Choose “English” as the language for classification.
+5. Choose **English** as the language for classification.
-1. Click on train.
+6. Select **Train** to train your model.